aarongeiser/rad-neo4j/README.md

 # Success
 1. If successful, you will be able to login to the Neo4j admin panel located at `http://localhost:7474` with the user name and password you specified in your make_env file.
 2. Data is volume mapped to the `/data` folder in the project.
 This will allow you to rebuild your contianer without loosing your data.
 The contents of this folder should never be commited back to your project repository.

+# Environment Variables

+You may pass additional environment variables to your container by including them in your `make_env` file.
+Follow these steps to add new environment variables.

+1. Add your environment variable to your `make_env` file inside the DOCKER_ENV specification.
+Remember, the last line does not get a trailing slash.
+2. Destroy your existing container and rebuild it using `make build`.
+3. Run and re-attach to your updated container using `make shell`.

 # Further Reading